FritzHeiden/mel-web/README.md

-# Mel Server
+# Mel Web
-A music server that organizes your music so you can play it from a nice interface.
-Additionally it allows download in browsers as zip and synchronization with native mel applications.
+Web Application for Mel Servers.
+Allows to view library and download albums as zip.